thundergnat/FixedInt/README.md

 Methods
 -------

-Note that most of the method examples below show binary representations of the value, that is just for demonstration purposes, returns decimal numbers by default.
+Note that most of the method examples below show binary representations of the value.
+That's just for demonstration purposes.
+Returns decimal numbers by default.
 All of the method examples below assume an 8 bit fixedint.

 ### .new()

 Specify the number of bits.
 May be any positive integer.
-Defaults to 32.
+Defaults to 32 bit.
 Accepts :bit or :bits.
-Defaults to 0; will not accept a Nil value.
+Defaults to value of 0; will not accept a Nil value.

 ```raku
     my \fixedint = FixedInt.new(:8bit);